 Q. Are there merit scholarships for transfer students?

 A. Yes.
-Transfer students are considered for University Scholarships, Canadian Merit Scholarships, International Scholarships, Presidential Diversity Scholarships, Momentum Scholarships, Sesquicentennial Scholarships, Leadership Scholarships and Community Service Scholarships.
+Transfer students are considered for University Scholarships, International Scholarships, Presidential Diversity Scholarships, Momentum Scholarships, Sesquicentennial Scholarships, Leadership Scholarships and Community Service Scholarships.

-St. Lawrence offers 32 intercollegiate athletic teams and more than 30% of our students compete on at least one team.
-All of these teams, except men's and women's ice hockey, compete in Division III of the NCAA.
+St. Lawrence offers 34 intercollegiate athletic teams and more than 80% of our students compete on at least one team.
+All of these teams, except men and women's ice hockey, compete in Division III of the NCAA.
 The NCAA strictly prohibits the awarding of athletic scholarships for Division III athletes; in fact, a student's athletic involvement and talent cannot be considered when awarding merit scholarships or need-based financial aid.
-The only athletic scholarships available at St. Lawrence are for men's and women's ice hockey.
+The only athletic scholarships available at St. Lawrence are for Division I men and women's ice hockey.

 NEED-BASED FINANCIAL AID